 Other names: Chinese cabbage, napa cabbage, wombok, Chinese leaf, winter cabbage

-Rich in calcium, vitamins C and K, and antioxidants, you can swap hakusai for cabbage in your cooking.
+Rich in calcium, vitamins C and K, and antioxidants, you can swap it for cabbage.
 For example, add hakusai in gyoza filling, salads, stir-fries, and pasta dishes.
-Hakusai is a must-have in hot pot.
+Hakusai is a must-have in hot pot dishes.

 Suggested substitutions: cabbage, bok choy